eth-cscs/firecrest/doc/source/tutorial.rst

 The last step of this task is to finish the transfer, from the staging area to the filesystem.
 We have to make a `PUT` request to the `/storage/xfer-external/upload <reference.html#put--storage-xfer-external-upload>`__ endpoint.
-In this call we only have to include two arguments in the header, the authorization token and the FirecREST `task ID`.
+In this call, we only have to include two arguments in the header, the authorization token and the FirecREST `task ID`.

 .. tabs::